T–V distinction in the world's languages: French

 In families, vous was traditionally used to address older family members.
 Children were taught to use vous to address their parents, and vous was used until about 1950 between spouses of the higher classes.
-Former president Jacques Chirac and his wife Bernadette are a prominent example of the continuation of this usage.
+Former president Jacques Chirac and his wife Bernadette served as a prominent example of the continuation of this usage.

 When praying, tu is nowadays often used in addressing the deity, though vous was used in Catholic prayers until the Second Vatican Council, and is still used to address the Blessed Virgin Mary.
 In Louisiana, however, vous is always used to convey a sense of respect and reverence when praying.